-There are also many tourists who come to the United States and want to purchase cars at auction or antique shows and then want to send them back to their home country.
+Foreign nationals living in the United States often move back to their home country each year as well.
+Or, many tourists come to the United States to purchase cars at auctions or antique shows and then want to send them back to their home country.

 - If you have a visa as a permanent resident or are a returning citizen of your destination, most countries will allow for the import of a car without paying import taxes.
-Though this is not uniform throughout the world, commonly cars must be between six months and five years old in order to qualify for tax-free import.
-Many countries will not let in cars that are older than five years unless they are certified antiques.
+Though this is not uniform throughout the world, cars commonly must be between six months and five years old to qualify for tax-free import.
+Many countries will not let in cars older than five years unless they are certified antiques.

-- You usually have to have owned your car for at least six months prior to sending it.
-If you are just now investigating relocating in a few months, check the local regulations right away and plan accordingly.
+- You usually have to own your car for at least six months before sending it.
+If you are now investigating relocating in a few months, check the local regulations immediately and plan accordingly.
 It might make the most sense for you to upgrade to a new car now.

-- If you do not meet the immigration requirement, you can still send a car, but applicable taxes will be applied in the destination country.
+- If you do not meet the immigration requirement, you can still send a car, but applicable taxes will apply to the destination country.

-- Most countries require that cars undergo inspection and local licensing prior to driving on their roads.
-In others, you can drive your car for a short amount of time, until you get a local ID number or address.
+- Most countries require that cars undergo inspection and local licensing before driving on their roads.
+In others, you can drive your car for a short time until you get a local ID number or address.

-- There are often different rules for light pickups to heavy pickups, considered commercial vehicles in most countries.
+- There are often different rules for light pickups to heavy pickups, which are considered commercial vehicles in most countries.

 - Localization is often required.
-Some countries will have specific regulations about things like emissions, headlights or license plate size.
+Some countries will have specific regulations about emissions, headlights, or license plate size.
 If your car does not meet the local requirements, it needs to be fitted to meet the local regulations.
-Typically there will be garages who know how to do this adjacent to licensing facilities or these services are provided by the licensing facilities themselves.
+Typically there will be garages that know how to do this adjacent to licensing facilities, or these services are provided by the licensing facilities themselves.

-- All countries require that the vehicle being sent belong to the person sending it, who should also be the person receiving it.
+- All countries require that the vehicle being sent belongs to the person sending it, who should also be the person receiving it.

-- There are a few countries that require that you receive specific permission for your exact vehicle prior to export, that this is not the rule.
+- A few countries require that you receive specific permission for your exact vehicle before export, but this is not the rule.
 Ask your SDC relocation specialist to help you check the exact requirement of your destination.

 Driving on the Right

-One thing that you need to keep in mind is that not all countries will allow you to import a car.
-There are several countries discourage vehicle import altogether.
-Please make sure that the country you want to send a car to will allow it.
+It would help if you kept in mind that not all countries will allow you to import right-hand drive cars.
+Please ensure that the country you want to send a car to will allow it.

 About a third of the countries in the world drive on the left.
-In these countries, the steering column is on the right-hand side of the car.
-The standard American car has the steering column on the left, and cannot be licensed in these countries.
+In these jurisdictions, the steering column is on the car’s right-hand side.
+The standard American car has the steering column on the left and cannot be licensed in these countries.
 Special exceptions are often made for antique cars.

-Some of our most popular relocation destinations are left-hand drive countries, including Australia, New Zeeland, India, Japan, and the UK.
-There are some countries that are slightly more lax in their regulations, but please remember that replacement parts won’t be readily available.
+Some of our most popular relocation destinations are left-hand drive countries, including Australia, New Zealand, India, Japan, and the UK.
+Some countries are slightly more lax in their regulations, but please remember that replacement parts won’t be readily available.

 International Motorcycle Shipping

 Even if you are not permitted to send your car, there is a good chance that you can ship your motorcycle.
-Keep in mind that in these countries, the motorcycle controls are inverted, but some still allow for it.
+Remember that motorcycle controls are inverted in some countries, but others still allow for it.

-There are some countries that will allow you to import both a motorcycle and a car.
-For most families, this is not an issue, as each returning citizen can bring one vehicle each.
+Some countries will allow you to import both a motorcycle and a car.
+This is not an issue for most families, as each returning citizen can bring one vehicle.

 If you own a motorcycle, you will want to ship it.
 If you are sending a private container, SDC International Shipping’s expert movers will prepare your motorcycle for shipment, emptying fluids, crating it, and securing it within your shipping container.